Kentucky law requires all vehicles purchased in another state to be inspected by the Sheriff in the county where the vehicle is to be licensed.

 A Jefferson County Deputy Sheriff, certified in vehicle inspections, will check the vehicle identification number (VIN) and compare it with the number on the Title or Certificate of Origin.
 This information, along with the vehicle’s mileage, is recorded on a Kentucky Application for Certificate of Title/Registration Form.
 You must take this completed form to the County Clerk to

 obtain your Kentucky license plate.
-The inspector may also check the vehicle for all safety features, including lights, wipers, horn, turn signals, glass, brakes, tires, exhaust, etc.
+The inspector shall also check the vehicle for all safety features, including lights, wipers, horn, turn signals, glass, brakes, tires, exhaust, etc.